Is 674 a good credit score?

 Can I get an auto loan with a 674 credit score?

 Most auto lenders will lend to someone with a 674 score.
-However, if you want to ensure you qualify for the best interest rates, you will want to continue improving your credit score.
+However, if you want to ensure you qualify for a car loan at the best interest rates, you will want to continue improving your credit score.

 How to Improve a 674 Credit Score